Medical Grade Skin Care: What’s the Big Deal?

 I frequently have patients walk into my office, longing to have a younger, rejuvenated face that makes friends and family turn their heads.
 They want to age gracefully – entirely understandable.

-Because I’m a plastic surgeon, my patients usually have surgical treatments in mind to turn back the clock – perhaps a facelift or eyelid lift.
+My patients usually have surgical treatments in mind to turn back the clock – perhaps a facelift or eyelid lift.
 Or, they want Botox or dermal fillers.

 I perform these procedures regularly, but before I do, I ask about their skincare regimen.